himxnshhhu/File-Organizer/Readme.txt

 4.Creates folders for each category if not present.
 5.Moves files into their respective folders.
 6.Handles duplicate file names by renaming them uniquely.

+NOTE: YOU CAN DOWNLOAD THE APP UNDER "RELEASES" SECTION.